Daisy Johnson (Marvel Cinematic Universe)

-Daisy Johnson is a fictional character portrayed by Chloe Bennet appearing in the Marvel Cinematic Universe multimedia franchise.
-Based on the Marvel Comics character of the same name and adapted for television by Joss Whedon, Jed Whedon, and Maurissa Tancharoen, the character first appeared in the 2013 pilot episode of Agents of S.H.I.E.L.D..
+Daisy Johnson is a superheroine portrayed by Chloe Bennet appearing in the Marvel Cinematic Universe multimedia franchise.
+Based on the namesake character from Marvel Comics and adapted for television by Joss Whedon, Jed Whedon, and Maurissa Tancharoen, the character first appeared in the 2013 pilot episode of Agents of S.H.I.E.L.D. and went on to become a prominent character throughout the series.

 Johnson is initially introduced as a computer hacker known as "Skye"; the character's real name of Daisy Johnson is revealed over the course of the second season, with the character being known as such for the rest of the series.
-The character evolves throughout her appearances from a hacker, to a S.H.I.E.L.D. agent and ultimately an Inhuman superhero known to the public as Quake in the fourth season.
+The character evolves throughout her appearances from a hacker to a S.H.I.E.L.D. agent and ultimately an Inhuman superhero known to the public as Quake in the fourth season.
 Aspects of this interpretation were later integrated into the comics version of the character.